-Love/Hate Relationship with the Female Gender
+My Love/Hate Relationship with Women

 I love the fact that women are so versatile; strong enough to bear the children and soft enough to make a man weak in the knees.
-We possess the power and wisdom to be the backbones of every nation, rearing up presidents, generals, and inventors.
+We possess the power and wisdom to be the backbones of every nation—birthing and rearing presidents, generals, and inventors.
 We’re the glue that holds our families together, the concrete that keeps our children grounded, and the heartbeat of the world.
 With all those compliments and accolades, it seems like it should be easy for anyone to love a woman.
 Not me.
-I admittedly have a love/hate relationship with the female gender.
+I admit, I have a love/hate relationship with the women.

-In their bad times, we rub their backs and hand them tissues then walk away and spread gossip filled with out sister’s shortcomings and issues.
+In their bad times, we rub their backs and hand them tissues, then walk away and spread gossip filled with our sister’s shortcomings and issues.
 We air her dirty laundry with reckless abandon and ignore the possible damage, pain or loss of trust our words may cause.
 We see one another as competition; I have to look better than her, be better than her, be skinnier than her, prettier than her, heels higher than hers, diamond and bags bigger than hers, kids smarter than hers, an ego larger than hers, hell I want to be her, steal her man, take her kids, or whatever just to get at her.
 I FREAKING HATE HER!
 Sound familiar?

 In these days and times, women battle more than they come together.
 Women are constantly videotaped fighting, arguing, and disrespecting each other.
 Shows like Love & Hip Hop and the Housewives glorify terrible behavior from women.
 These women are paid and placed on a national platform for exhibiting ratchet behavior.
 They are admired by many and given endorsements, brands, and wealth from stabbing other women in the back, backbiting, and spreading rumors and gossip.
 No wonder women feel the need to battle rather than connect and unify.
 Our country is known for rewarding bad behavior.